The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Arf invariant in the stable classification

 \section{The Arf invariant in the stable classification}

-We will prove \cref{thm:main-technical-thm-intro} by comparing the Kervaire--Milnor invariant to a codimension two Arf invariant that arises in the Atiyah-Hirzebruch spectral sequence for $\Omega_4^{\spin}(B\pi)$.
+We will prove \cref{thm:main-technical-thm-intro} by comparing the Kervaire--Milnor invariant to a codimension two Arf invariant that arises in the Atiyah--Hirzebruch spectral sequence for $\Omega_4^{\spin}(B\pi)$.
 Let us explain how this Arf invariant appears.

 Let $M$ be a closed, smooth, oriented, spin $4$-manifold, where the spin structure will be fixed from now on.
-Let $K$ be a $2$-complex with fundamental group $\pi$ and let $i\colon K\to B\pi$ be the classifying map.
+Let $K$ be a $2$-complex with fundamental group $\pi$ and let $i\colon K\to B\pi$ be the $2$-connected map.
 Let $f\colon M\to K$ be a map that is an isomorphism on fundamental groups.

 Denote the barycentres of the $2$-cells $\{e_i^2\}_{i\in I}$ of $K$ by $\{b_i^2\}_{i \in I}$.
 Denote the regular preimage of the barycentre $b_i^2 \in K$ by $N^f_i \subseteq M$.
 We can consider $[N^f_i] \in \Omega_{2}^{\spin}$ since the normal bundle of $N^f_i$ in $M$ is trivialised as a pullback of the normal bundle of $b_i^2$ in $e_i^2$, and hence $N^f_i$ inherits a spin structure from $M$.
 The next lemma is well-known; see \cite[Lemma~2.5]{KLPT15} for a proof.